 - ➤ Identification of prohibitin homologues in Synechocystis sp.
 PCC 6803 and Thermosynechococcus elongatus. - Bioinformatic analysis of identified prohibitin homologues. - ➤ Identification and characterisation of possible prohibitin homologue complexes in Synechocystis sp.
-PCC 6803 in vivo. - ➤ Testing the possible interactions between the prohibitin and FtsH homologues. - ➤ Generation of prohibitin inactivation mutants in Synechocystis sp.
-PCC 6803 and elucidation of the potential roles of the respective proteins.
+PCC 6803 in vivo. - ➤ Testing the possible interaction between the prohibitin and FtsH homologues. - ➤ Generation of prohibitin inactivation mutants in Synechocystis sp.
+PCC 6803 and studying the potential roles of prohibitin homologues in particular in the PSII repair cycle.